santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 ## Proximal Policy Optimization <a name="ppo"></a>

-Proximal Policy Optimization is a trust region based Policy gradient method where the updates to the policy in each step is done in such a way that the policy parameters doesn't change too much from that in the earlier iteration.
+Proximal Policy Optimization (PPO) is a policy gradient method designed to provide **stable training by constraining how much the policy can change at each update**.
+Instead of allowing large, potentially destabilizing shifts, PPO ensures that the new policy remains close to the previous one.
 Policy gradient policies are inherently stochastic, any policy $$\pi$$ parameterized by $$\theta$$ maps the state $$s$$ to an action $$a$$ probabilistically.
 In the context of the LLM alignment we assume that given a query $$x$$ the LLM which acts as a policy $$\pi_{\theta}$$ generates the output $$y$$ stochastically.
 We don't want to shift the RL aligned model parameters $$\theta$$ to be too far from the Supervised fine-tuned(SFT) model parameters  $$\theta_{SFT}$$.
 If we sample the queries $$x$$ from some dataset $$D_x$$ then the modified PPO objective for RLHF is as below

 $$